gouttegd/odkrunner/README.md

 See the output of `odkrun --help` for a list of possible options.

+The runner supports the shell-based configuration file used by the ODK-generated `run.sh` wrapper script.
+If the current working directory contains a file named `run.sh.conf`, the runner will attempt to parse that file and use the options it may contain.

 ### Seeding

 The runner can also replace the `seed-via-docker.sh` script to